JungleGim/PyDash_OS/README.md

 PyDash_App

 ## Introduction
 PyDash_OS is a Linux kernel based OS used to provide an environment for the "PyDash" program.
-Key features of PyDash_OS in order of importance include:
+Key features of PyDash_OS for maintainence and future development (in order of importance) include:
 - fast-booting
 - graphical interface
 - supports python